Murder!: Music

 In addition to the original music composed by John Reynders, the film uses the opening of Richard Wagner's Tristan und Isolde prelude in a radio broadcast Sir John is listening to during the shaving scene.

 For the filming, an orchestra played the music live on the set.
 Hitchcock described the filming of this scene to François Truffaut in the book-length interview Hitchcock/Truffaut.
 In the early days of sound film, there was no way to post-dub sound, so Hitchcock had Herbert Marshall's voice recorded on a phonograph record, which was played back during the filming of the scene, while the orchestra played the "radio" music live.

 Copyright status and home media

-Murder! is copyrighted worldwide but has been heavily bootlegged on home video.
+Murder! was copyrighted worldwide but has been heavily bootlegged on home video.
 Despite this, various licensed, restored releases have appeared on DVD, Blu-ray and video on demand services from Optimum in the UK, Lionsgate and Kino Lorber in the US, and others.
+It entered the public domain in the United States on 1 January 2026.